Holmesglen's Bachelor of Information Systems has a practical, hands-on approach to learning, focusing on building technical skills from the ground up.

 Applicants with Vocational Education and Training (VET) Study

 Applicants with Work and Life experience

 The following entry requirements apply:

-- personal CV outlining your relevant work and life skills and experience
+a personal CV outlining your relevant work and life experience

 Pathways into the course